cosmonaut-ok/PiCOPIC/README.md

 ``` shell
 user@host$ git status
 ```
-> NOTE: If you have such files, you commit, remove or move out of your working directory (with pdp3), than reset repository
+> NOTE: If you have such files, you commit, remove or move out of your working directory (with PicoPIC), than reset repository
 > Also, you can just reset repository, or remove your local changes in other way
 ``` shell
 user@host$ git reset --hard